phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 ---

-# PhoneGap Build
+# Introducing PhoneGap Build

 Adobe&reg; PhoneGap&trade; Build is a web service that compiles PhoneGap apps for you remotely, making downloadable packages available in a simple web interface at [build.phonegap.com](http://build.phonegap.com).
-If you use PhoneGap&nbsp;Build, you don't need to install and maintain local SDK tools for several mobile platforms, and can expect to update projects smoothly.
+If you use PhoneGap Build, you don't need to install and maintain local SDK tools for several mobile platforms, and can expect to update projects smoothly.

-PhoneGap&nbsp;Build offers three basic development options:
+PhoneGap Build offers three basic development options:

-* You can upload your project files directly through the PhoneGap&nbsp;Build website.
+* You can upload your project files directly through the PhoneGap Build website.

-* You can link your PhoneGap&nbsp;Build account to your GitHub account, either public or private, then dynamically pull in remote code repositories.
+* You can link your PhoneGap Build account to your GitHub account, either public or private, then dynamically pull in remote code repositories.

-* You can link the `phonegap` command-line tool to your PhoneGap&nbsp;Build account.
-Its `remote` option allows you to compile projects on the PhoneGap&nbsp;Build site in a single command.
+* You can link the `phonegap` command-line tool to your PhoneGap Build account.
+Its `remote` option allows you to compile projects on the PhoneGap Build site in a single command.

 This guide provides an overview of the first two options, with basic